 Another of those cities which many have heard of but fewer have visited, Montpellier is a delightful city.
-It'd one of the top cities of the south of France, with a venerable past, good museums and an old pedestrianised centre for strolling around.Continue to 9 of 10 below.
+It'd one of the top cities of the south of France, with a venerable past, good museums and an old pedestrian-friendly centre for strolling around.Continue to 9 of 10 below.

 09 of 10

-Population: 241,287; Department: Gironde; Region: Nouvelle Aquitaine (Aquitaine, Limousin and Poitou-Charentes)
+Population: 241,287; Department: Gironde; Region: Nouvelle Aquitaine (Aquitaine, Limousin, and Poitou-Charentes)

 Bordeaux on the French Atlantic coast is a thriving city filled with shops, amazing historic attractions and nestled in the heart of wine country.
-Bordeaux's great history as the major port to the New World as well as the great producer of wines shipped to England, has been revitalised, most recently by the opening of the world-class Bordeaux Cité du Vin which shows the history of wine throughout the world from 600,000 years ago to today.
+Bordeaux's great history as the major port to the New World as well as the great producer of wines shipped to England has been revitalized, most recently by the opening of the world-class Bordeaux Cité du Vin which shows the history of wine throughout the world from 600,000 years ago to today.
 Atmospheric and urban, Bordeaux is one of the loveliest cities in France.

 10 of 10